Our Mission Statement

 The reusable gifts are cleaned and repaired by volunteers and are presented in a way that promotes dignity and respect.
 For a small fee, families working with case managers from partnering agencies can select furniture, linens, cookware and accessories to outfit their new homes.

-The Green Chair experience encourages families to prioritize and make choices and empowers them to create their surroundings and rebuild their lives.
+The Green Chair experience encourages families to prioritize and make choices, empowering them to create their surroundings and rebuild their lives.

 Above: Beth Smoot (Left) and Jackie Craig (Right), Co-Founders of The Green Chair Project

-Both trained in real estate home staging, Jackie Craig and Beth Smoot consistently found that homeowners had too much stuff in their houses – stuff they didn’t want to go to waste but no longer had a need for.
-After seeing this again and again, the pair founded The Green Chair Project, Inc. in 2010 as a receptacle for those items, as well as a “green” way to reuse good stuff to benefit their neighbors in need.
+Both trained in real estate home staging, Jackie Craig and Beth Smoot consistently found that homeowners had too much stuff in their houses—stuff they didn’t want to go to waste but no longer had a need for.
+After seeing this again and again, the pair founded The Green Chair Project in 2010 as a receptacle for those items, as well as a “green” way to reuse good stuff to benefit their neighbors in need.